modiimedia/InsuranceSmart/content/posts/the-difference-between-medicare-advantage-and-traditional-medicare.md

 social_title = ""

 +++
-By Mike Sosso, founder & Executive Director of Sosso Insurance Group and InsuranceSmart.
+By Mike Sosso, Founder & Executive Director of Sosso Insurance Group and InsuranceSmart.

 My experience has shown that staying on Traditional Medicare is almost always the better choice for our clients.